Atlantic Free Press

 Atlantic Free Press, an online political website, was founded in September 2006 by Publisher Richard Kastelein of V.O.F.
 Expathos, in Groningen, Netherlands and published over 13,000 articles from over 250 progressive writers worldwide until it closed in October 2011.

 The publication's website described its mission was "to dig out nuggets of truth from the slag-heap of lies, ignorance and witless diversion that has buried public discourse today.
 AF Press provides a new venue for disseminating hard news and insightful, fact-based analysis of the harsh realities too often ignored or distorted by the mainstream press."

-One of the chief pipelines they claimed to use to disseminate the work was Google News but they also syndicated to Lexis Nexis, Ebsco, and other networks via a deal with Newstex.
+One of the chief pipelines they claimed to use to disseminate the work was Google News but they also syndicated to LexisNexis, Ebsco, and other networks via a deal with Newstex.

 This site has sister publications at the Free Press Group - Pacific Free Press, Chris Floyd - Empire Burlesque and Gorilla Radio which contains over 100 progressive podcasts by Pacific Free Press editor Chris Cook.
 Atlantic Free Press is a member of the Advertise Liberally Network at Blogads.

 Atlantic Free Press has a library of hundreds of photoshops created from 2006 to 2008.
 Atlantic Free Press photoshop art was used by the University of California Davis, for the Center For the Study of Human Rights in the Americas.

 According to the authors' list, 20 percent of the contributors are educated to Ph.D. level.

 Atlantic Free Press was also covered in Killer Startups in 2008.